definestructunion/KJR/README.md

 # Todo
 - Add more menial functionality to Window and Audio
 - Integrate TileData into Renderer
-- Remove many unnecessary dependencies from the project
 - Finish documentation
 - Add pretty pictures to README.md